-1. The facts of the case are as follows: - The Complainant is an allottee in the project, "Galaxy Pine Courts" developed by the Respondents.
-The Complainant had booked an apartment No. E- 3 in the said project of Respondent No. 1.
+1. The facts of the case are as follows: -The Complainant is an allottee in the project, "Galaxy Pine Courts" developed by the Respondents.
+The Complainant had booked an apartment No. F-2 in the said project of Respondent No. 1.
 The Complainants entered into two agreements with the Respondents and complied with all the conditions including timely and prompt payment as per schedule.
-As of 31.08.2016, the Complainant paid a total amount of Rs.
-17,51,767/-.
-As per the construction agreement dated 07.10.2023, the project was to be completed on 31.05.2016 and was to be handed over within 180 days.
+As of 12.04.2018, the Complainant paid a total amount of Rs.
+19,72,000/-.
+As per the construction agreement dated 21.08.2013, the project was to be completed on 30.04.2016 and was to be handed over within 180 days.
 But the project was pulling on at a very slow pace, far behind the schedule, from the very beginning and at times halted.
 The Complainant made regular and repeated follow ups with the Respondent for timely completion, but all in vain.
 The works are still being dragged most negligently.
 The works of amenities i.e approach road, car parking, security cabin, mini auditorium, children's play area, Health club, swimming pool, compound wall, exterior painting of flat building, incinerator etc. are pending.
-As a result, the Completion of flat and handing over is inordinately delayed and due to this, the Complainant was constrained to keep a meager balance payment pending.
+As a result, the Completion of flat and handing over was inordinately delayed.
+The Complainant had made regular phone calls, follow ups, enquiries and even personal visits to the office of the Respondents expressing his anguish over the miserable fate of incomplete flat.
+The Respondents never bothered to attend the grievances nor sensibly.
+Rather they acted in violation responded and contravention to section 11 and section 19(2), (3), (5), of the Act.
+They failed to comply with functions and duties as warranted in section 11 or honour the rights of the Complainant mandated in section 19 of the Act.
+Under these circumstances, the Complainant was constrained to keep a meager balance payment pending and was cleared later.
 The flat was the dream plan of the Complainant and wished to have a shelter for his family which was expected to be realized in the year 2016.
 Now, as a result of aforesaid breaches and contraventions committed by the Respondents, Complainant suffered huge loss, injury, damages and mental agony.
 The reliefs sought by the Complainant are 1) to issue appropriate orders to the Respondent to complete the flat in all respects as per agreement and hand over possession at the earliest.
 2) interest for delayed completion and handing over of flat at the rate applicable from date of promised handing over as per agreement, till completion of flat and realization of interest as per Sec.18 of the Act.
-The Complainants have produced the agreement for sale, agreement for construction, payment receipts.
+The Complainants have produced the agreement for construction, final bill, mail communication, claim statement, payment receipts.